 Download your FREE Business Idea Starter Kit to get your business started NOW:

 If you’re thinking of starting a business this year – great!
-You have probably already spent a lot of time thinking, researching, talking to people and preparing.
-If you’re sure of your business idea – even better!
-If you’re not quite there yet check out The Idea Generator.
+You have probably already spent a lot of time thinking, researching, talking to people and preparing (although, hopefully not too much).

 So assuming you’ve got your business idea, the one that is going to get you excited to get up in the morning and you know exactly what niche you are targeting, what’s next?